Continuing Education (CE) Requirements

 - A list of the Board's Continuing Education Providers is available on the Forms and Publications Information.
 Once you have located the PCE provider on this list by name or PCE Provider number you can also verify their status online at DCA's Breeze License Verification.

-- The Continuing Education and License Renewal Information Brochures are helpful publications for keeping licensees informed of new continuing education requirements.
+- The Continuing Education Information Brochure is a helpful publication for keeping licensees informed of new continuing education requirements.

 All mandatory courses are one-time requirements.
 Please refer to the following CE charts for more information.

 Effective April 1, 2013, licensed professional clinical counselors must take a one-time, seven hour continuing education course covering the assessment and treatment of people living with HIV and AIDS, as part of the 36 hour continuing education coursework requirement.

 You must take this course in your first renewal period after the effective date of this regulation (1887.3, California Code of Regulations).

 If you have previously taken an HIV or AIDS course that meets the requirements of this regulation, or have equivalent teaching or practice experience, you may submit proof of this to the Board, upon request, in lieu of taking the course.
 However, this equivalent coursework or experience will not count toward your required 36 hours of continuing education.

 If you are a licensee, you certify completion of continuing education on your renewal application.
 Random CE audits ensure compliance.
 If audited, you will receive a letter from the Board requesting copies of your continuing education certificates or course documentation as proof of compliance.
 Failure to comply with the Board's audit may result in enforcement action.